crabcanon/crabcanon.github.com/_posts/2016-02-22-javascript-design-pattern-factory.md

 <mark>4.3.
 Drawbacks of the Factory Pattern</mark>

-- It's easy to make us use it everywhere.
-However, you can make code simpler and easier to follow if most class instantiation is done in the open, with the `new` keyword and a constructor, instead of having a large amount of subclasses.
+- It's tempting to try to use it everywhere instead of normal constructors.
+However, you can make code simpler and easier to follow if most class instantiations are done in the open, with the `new` keyword and a constructor, instead of having a large amount of subclasses to track down.